MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-evaluation.md

 ## Evaluate capabilities

-In your daily security operation tasks, it’s important to know what email threats are hiding in your organization, and to identify the nature of the threat, monitor the trends, investigate, and remediate them.
+After the evaluation report has been generated, see how many advanced threat links, advanced threat attachments, and potential impersonations were identified in the emails and collaboration workspaces in your organization.

-Look at the dashboard to see how many advanced threat links, advanced threat attachments, potential impersonations, were seen in the emails and collaboration workspaces in your organization.
+If you want to continue using Microsoft Defender for Office 365 after your trial has expired, **make sure you buy a paid subscription**.

-Go to **Settings** to turn off your evaluation.
+You can to **Settings** to update your routing or turn off your evaluation at any time.
 However, you need to go through the same set-up process again should you decide to continue your evaluation after having turned it off.

 ## Provide feedback